 This is the most important word out of the four, because without it the other three have little cohesion.
 Tourists receive the outcomes of collaboration.
 Stakeholders help create or conserve the potential for what the region can provide.

-To find ways to collaborate please go to our Collaboration page.
+To find ways to collaborate with ASTC please go to our Collaboration page.

 To learn more on our philosophy please read the blog, ASTC’s 10 Steps to Onboarding potential Members/Volunteers/Clients/Interns to your Organization.

-If you would like to learn more about ASTC, please consider reading our first press release in our blog section.
+If you would like to learn more about ASTC, please consider looking over our blog section.